Mirror symmetry and Fukaya categories of singular hypersurfaces: Introduction

 \subsection{Acknowledgements}

-First of all I would like to thank Denis Auroux for suggesting this problem as well as for his patience and important contributions throughout the process; I would also like to thank Mohammed Abouzaid, David Favero, Daniel \'Alvarez-Gavela, Sheel Ganatra, Paul Hacking, David Nadler, John Pardon, Vivek Shende, and Zack Sylvan for helpful conversations or correspondence, as well as Andrew Hanlon and Jeff Hicks for explaining their thesis work to me.
+First of all I would like to thank Denis Auroux for suggesting this problem as well as for his patience and important contributions throughout the process; I would also like to thank Mohammed Abouzaid, David Favero, Daniel \'Alvarez-Gavela, Sheel Ganatra, Paul Hacking, David Nadler, John Pardon, Vivek Shende, and Zack Sylvan for helpful conversations or correspondence, as well as Andrew Hanlon and Jeff Hicks for explaining their thesis work to me, and Paul Seidel for pointing out some inaccuracies in the published version.
 I would also like to thank the anonymous referee for many helpful comments and suggestions.
 This work was partially supported by the Rutherford Foundation of the Royal Society of New Zealand, NSF grant DMS-1937869, and by Simons Foundation grant \#385573.

+This article differs from the version published in \textit{Adv.
+Math.} by corrections to \S 3, \S 5.3, new figures, updated references to papers that have now appeared, to agree with the version in the author's 2023 PhD thesis.